-The latter half of 2017 has seen a resurgence in smart home security solutions, with August, Nest, Wink and Samsung SmartThings all announcing new lines over the last few weeks.
-Of course, companies like Abode are old hands at smart security, selling gateways, sensors, remote keyfobs and motion-sensing cameras following a successful Kickstarter launch.
+There’s been a resurgence in smart home security solutions this year, with August, Nest, Ring, and Samsung SmartThings all announcing lines.
+Of course, companies like Abode are old hands at smart security, selling gateways, sensors, remote keyfobs, and motion-sensing cameras following a successful Kickstarter launch.

-With Abode recently announcing a new 1080p security camera, door sensors and a swathe of third-party device integrations and compatibility with Google Assistant, we thought it would be a great time to take a look at the company’s $299 Starter Kit.
+With Abode introducing a 1080p security camera, door sensors, and a swathe of third-party device integrations and compatibility with Google Assistant and Amazon Alexa, we thought it would be a great time to take a look at the company’s $199 Starter Kit (originally $299).
 Find out how it fared in our Abode Starter Kit review below.

 It includes the Abode Gateway, a reasonably compact hub, that serves as the heart of the security network, incorporating a 93-decibel siren to scare even the bravest intruders away.
 Accompanying the Gateway are two door/window contact sensors, a motion camera, and a remote key fob for arming or disabling the system with a simple button push.